 - Continue gluing the grass around the foam circle.
 Alternate the shades of green until the wreath is complete.

 If hanging your wreath on a wall or a door, use a piece of string or twine.
 If you don’t have access to a paper cutting machine, do not fret!
 This project can also be cut by hand.
-Though it’ll take a bit more time cutting everything with a scissor, it’s still an incredibly simple and stress-free process.
+Though it’ll take a bit more time cutting everything with a scissor, it’s still an incredibly simple process.

 Craft With Us!